City Rail Link: Proposed timeline

-This timeline will not be adhered to, as completion has been rescheduled to 2024.
+This timeline will not be adhered to, as completion was rescheduled to 2024.

 CRL Chief Executive, Dr Sean Sweeney stated on the CRL website in late 2021 that the effects of Covid are "highly likely (to mean) there will be significant consequences for the project in terms of cost and completion" and these would become clearer late 2022 or early 2023.